 Much of what we see from creators is what they show us—the content on their platforms, the online communities they cultivate, or the online pop-up shops to share limited edition merchandise.
 But behind every creator-centered business, whether they’re a solo business of one or a full-fledged team, is a host of back-end tools powering the front end.

 That includes the tools they use for planning and project management, the payments platform they rely on to make money, the finance and analytics tool for business insights, and hiring and recruitment platforms to expand their web ventures.

-Planning and project management
+Planning and project management tools

 When it comes to building an audience, consistency is key.
-YouTubers often have a regular weekly upload schedule like “every Tuesday and Thursday.”
+YouTubers often have a regular weekly upload schedule, like “every Tuesday and Thursday.”
 Podcasters might sketch out an entire season of content months in advance.
 Instagram influencers might opt for one to two new photos each day, one reel a week, and a regular dose of stories.
 This steady stream of social media content often requires some planning.

 Creators running businesses need a processor to accept payments from customers—whether that’s paying for an online course or snagging a midnight drop from an influencer’s merch release.
 From Shopify Payments to Stripe, payment platforms help creators collect money to further reinvest in themselves and their businesses.

-Finance and analytics
+Finance and analytics tools

 With cash comes cash flow management, accounting, and financial planning.
 Creators building business can opt for tried and true software like QuickBooks and Wave to manage accounting and send invoices to clients like brands and partners.